 Race Across the World

 What a show.
 If you're unfamiliar with Race Across the World, the basic premise is that teams of 2 are given a starting point and a finish line, and they have to reach the latter by any means possible except flying.
 Along the way, they have various checkpoints to reach and at the end, the winning team receives a £20,000 prize.
-So far, the teams have raced from London to Singapore, Mexico City to Ushuaia, Vancouver to St John's, and Marrakech to Tromsø.
+So far, the teams have raced from London to Singapore, Mexico City to Ushuaia, Vancouver to St John's, Marrakech to Tromsø, and Sapporo to Lombok.
 The thing I love most about this show is that it allows contestants and viewers alike to get into the nitty-gritty of some real down-to-earth travel: the joys of backpacking on a budget; discovering unexpectedly beautiful places; street food; interacting with local people, and so much more.
 Read more on what I think we can learn from Race Across the World in my previous post about it.

 Available on: BBC iPlayer; Sky On Demand; Apple TV